-The key investment risks are recognised as arising from asset allocation and are assessed triennially in conjunction with the actuarial valuation of the Scheme, following which, the Trustees take advice on the continued appropriateness of the existing investment strategy for the Scheme.
+The key investment risks are recognised as arising from asset allocation and are assessed triennially in conjunction with the actuarial valuation of the Scheme.
+Following this, the Trustees take advice on the continued appropriateness of the existing investment strategy for the Scheme and proposed amendments to that strategy.